jbous005/CGS3095/Module 3; Intellectual Property/Intellectual Property.md

 * Must hold **utility** in industry
 * Techniques used for invention must be replicable to capable individuals

+#### Leahy-Smith America Invents Act (2011)

+Changes patent system to a first-inventor-to-file system.

+Weighs the novelty of an invention and whether it can be patented.

 ### trade secrets

+Information, including a formula, pattern, compilation, program, device, method, technique, or process that derives independent economic value.
+It does so by "remaining unknown" or closed sourced.

+E.g.
+* KFC's chicken recipe
+* Coco-Cola Formula
+* Google's search engine algorithm rankings.

+#### Criteria and Properties

+Business information that:
+* represents something of economic value
+* has required effort or cost to develop
+* has some degree of uniqueness or novelty
+* is generally unknown to the public
+* is kept confidential

+Patents require companies to publicly disclose inventive properties while trade secrets remain confidential in perpetuity.

 ## What is plagarism